mchughj/iBoardBot/README.md

 ./install.sh
 ```

-From this point forward the services will be restarted automatically on startup of the Raspberry PI.
+From this point forward the services will be restarted automatically on startup of the Linux box.
 To see the logs use

 ```
 sudo journalctl -u boardbot.service -f